jpuellma/bash-functions/README.md

 # bash-functions
-Useful Bash utility functions.
+Useful Bash utility files.

-These files define useful utility functions which can be used in Bash scripts.
-These files are meant to be _sourced_.
+These files define utility functions and other aliases and useful strings which can be used in Bash scripts.
+These files are meant to be _sourced_, either as part of the initial login/bashrc or as part of the initialization steps of a script which will use these functions.
+None of the files in this repo should actually make any changes to a system when executed, other than to set and define environment variables, aliases, and functions.

-Below, find descriptions of the functions underneath the filename in which the function is defined.
+Below, find descriptions of the contents underneath the filename in which the function is defined.

-Right now, all functions are defined in a single `functions.sh`, but in the future this may be split into multiple files based on what the functions are for.

 ## functions.sh
 ### `reverse_array()`